diegojromerolopez/diegojromerolopez.github.io/content/en/post/2017-06-14-the-value-of-open-source.md

 # Dissipating some doubts about software quality

-Having published your code in public allow many users to take a look to your code and (if it's good) to dissipate its doubs about if it pays using it or not.
+Having published your code in public allow many users to take a look to your code and (if it's good) to dissipate its doubts about if it pays using it or not.

 This case is very common in consolidated industries that are looking for a replacement of one software of their stack and need to be sure that the candidate software can be evaluated thoroughly.